Treatment for borderline personality disorder (BPD) may involve individual or group psychotherapy.

 Dialectical behaviour therapy (DBT)

-Dialectical behaviour therapy (DBT) is a type of therapy designed to treat people with BPD.
-It is delivered by a DBT Team.
+Dialectical behaviour therapy (DBT) is a type of therapy used to treat people who have been diagnosed with BPD.
+It is given by a DBT team.

 Mentalisation-based therapy (MBT)